vegardit/no-npe/README.md

     - `git clone https://github.com/vegardit/no-npe`

-1. Run `mvn clean verify` in the project root directory.
+1. Run `mvnw clean verify` in the project root directory.
 This will execute compilation, unit-testing, integration-testing and packaging of all artifacts.